Dealership SEO internet marketing: does car dealer SEO still matter?

 In this case, this new website has plenty of search phrases ranking in the top 10.

-Today automobile SEO is more about topics than it is simply about keywords.
+Today car dealer SEO is more about topics than it is simply about keywords.
+So, if you’re wondering does car dealer SEO matter, it does but it goes beyond simply “keywords.”

 Google is getting really good at latent semantic indexing, or LSI.
 This means Google understands how search topics and sub-topics relate to each other.
-We discuss how this influences automotive SEO briefly here and you can read more about LSI on Search Engine Watch.
+We discuss how this influences SEO for the automotive industry and you can read more about LSI on Search Engine Watch.

 Focusing on topics does a better job at car dealer SEO because many consumers search on topics.
 They may not know exactly what they’re searching for in the beginning.
 But, as consumers narrow their search and become more educated, they continue to search within a main topic.